AD717x / AD411x Console Application

 SDP-K1 is powered through USB connection from the PC.
 SDP-K1 acts as a Serial device when connected to PC, which creates a COM Port to connect to Serial Terminals like Teraterm, Putty, etc. The COM port assigned to a device can be seen through the device manager for windows based OS.

-AD717x Mbed Firmware
+AD717x Firmware

 The software execution sequence for the AD717x/AD411x Firmware Example is shown below.
 This is a blocking application as it waits for user input over serial interface (UART).
 The input is scanned and processed through ‘adi console libraries’.
 The menu functionality is executed from ad717x_conole_app.c file.
 The application layer talks with No-OS layer for device registers and data access.
 The No-OS layer interfaces with Platform Drivers layer for accessing low level peripherals.
 As name suggests, this layer is platform dependent.
-AD717x/AD411x firmware uses Mbed libraries within Platform Drivers layer.
+AD717x/AD411x firmware uses underlying libraries within Platform Drivers layer.

 Build Guide